-There is a great deal of things that you can learn from hunting for jobs but being a job seeker doesn’t always teach you the tips and tricks that you really need to know; what you need are the tips that you can’t learn from experience, the tips that you could only learn from an executive recruiter.
+There are a great many things that you can learn from hunting for jobs but being a job seeker doesn’t always teach you the tips and tricks that you really need to know; what you need are the tips that you can’t learn from experience, the tips that you could only learn from an executive recruiter.
 Whether you’re looking for a part-time job or to begin your career anew, here are 7 tips from the experts on job seeking.

 As explained by Anya Kamenetz of FastCompany.com, you should attempt to only apply for jobs that you can actually see yourself in; apply for jobs that you believe that you would enjoy or could at least pretend to enjoy on a daily basis.
 Employers pick up on genuine enthusiasm more than you would expect and although the majority of employers will settle for false optimism and enthusiasm, genuine enthusiasm is much more likely to secure the job that you are applying for.
 Crush your opposition with your smile!